facebookarchive/origami/_documentation/index.md

   <ul class="bulleted-list">
   <li>**Editor**
     <br>
-    The editor is where you define all the layers and interactions for your prototype, using blocks called "patches".</li>
+    Also known as the graph.
+The editor is where you define all the layers, interactions, and logic for your prototype, using blocks called "patches".</li>
   <li>**Viewer**
     <br>
     The viewer is where you see and interact with your prototype.
-You can [preview](../workflow/DevicePreview) on your device over USB with [Origami Live](http://itunes.apple.com/app/id942636206).
+You can [preview and interact](../workflow/DevicePreview) with your prototypes on your device over USB with [Origami Live](http://itunes.apple.com/app/id942636206).
   </li>
   <li>**Patch Inspector** (&#8984; + i)
     <br>
-    The inspector lets you change parameters or settings (&#8984; + 2) for a selected patch.
+    The inspector lets you change parameters for a selected patch.
 You can also use the docked Parameters view (accessible from the toolbar).
+The inspector contains three modes you can toggle with the dropdown at the top: Input Parameters (&#8984; + 1), Settings (&#8984; + 2), and Published Inputs & Outputs (&#8984; + 3).
   </li>
   <li>**Patch Library** (&#8984; + &crarr;)
     <br>